| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 is the average dissimilarity of the ith object to all other objects of the same/own cluster.

-is the average dissimilarity of the ith object to all the other clusters except the own/same cluster.
+, where is the average dissimilarity of the ith object to all the other clusters except the own/same cluster.

 The maximum value of the index is used to indicate the optimal number of clusters.